greysondn/morose-hacker/py/l12-modules-and-packages.md

 At this point, you should be able to tell me what the two function declarations do clearly.

-However - althought you can likely articulate that line 1 imports `randrange` from the `random` module, it's a phrase said with no tangible comprehension of what that means.
+However - although you can likely articulate that line 1 imports `randrange` from the `random` module, it's a phrase said with no tangible comprehension of what that means.
 A module seems like this magical place that code is stored with no real meaning behind the phrase.

 And likewise, with lines 9 and 10 - perhaps you know that it's a python main guard, but you don't know any case where it's actually useful, only that it's something that's been drilled into you to make use of.
 An explanation was given, likely in passing, if I'm doing my job properly, but no concrete explanation was given for what goes on here.